 Sheila nodded her head, despite his physical absence.
 She hated it when he cursed excessively, as it would dampen her whole mood.
 She tried to get him to snap out of this habit, but some things were just difficult to change.

 It hurt Sheila to think about him.
 He was her first kiss.
 Her first boyfriend.
 Her first love.
 Everything was sweet at the beginning of their relationship but, unfortunately towards the end, it went downhill quickly.
-They had reached a point where they despised each other, arguing over every little thing the other person said or did.
-It was a constant battle at the end - should they stay together and work this out, or should they go their separate ways?
+They despised each other, arguing over every little thing the other person said or did.
+It was a constant battle at the end: should they stay together and work this out, or should they go their separate ways?